-As the Internet evolved into a source of mobile activity of all kinds, you probably lamented the lack of unlimited data plans but were still searching for the best cell phone plans for you.
+As the internet evolved into a source of mobile activity of all kinds, you probably lamented the lack of unlimited data plans but were still searching for a good cell phone plan.
 As Fortune Magazine pointed out, cellular carriers began to rein in their unlimited offerings around 2010.

 Unfortunately for consumers, this was also a time when mobile entertainment was exploding.
 Frustration with high cell phone bills grew and increasingly data-hungry applications continued to flood the mobile market.

 Fortunately, there's now good news for heavy data users.
-Cell phone companies are bringing back phone plans with unlimited data.
+Cell phone companies are bringing back phone plans with unlimited data (including unlimited call and text features).
 It all seemed to come to a head in fall of 2016 when several major providers began phasing out lower tier data buckets.
+The best part of this trend is that overage fees have all but disappeared.

-The resurgence of free-flowing mobile data does come with a few caveats.
+The resurgence of free-flowing mobile data in the wireless industry does come with a few caveats.
 It's not all sunshine and roses, but if you use a lot of high-demand apps on your mobile devices you'll likely find the changes pleasing.

-Before you rush off to find the best unlimited data plan and sign up without a second thought, there are a few factors that you should consider:
+Before you rush off to find an unlimited data plan and sign up without a second thought, there are a few factors that you should consider:

 Monitor Your Data Usage